MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-trial-user-guide.md

 ### Step 2: [Implement app policies](app-governance-app-policies-overview.md)

-App governance uses machine learning-based detection algorithms to detect anomalous app behavior in your Microsoft 365 tenant and generates alerts that you can see, investigate, and resolve.
+App governance uses machine learning-based detection algorithms to detect anomalous app behavior in your environment and generates alerts that you can see, investigate, and resolve.
 Beyond this built-in detection capability (which we'll get into in more detail later), you can use a set of default policy templates or create your own app policies that generate other alerts.

 These policies for app and user patterns and behaviors can protect your users from using non-compliant or malicious apps and limit the access of risky apps to your tenant data.